 We continued our Los Angeles ZipCar turned good life tour down Rodeo Drive which is known for its high-end shops and celebrity shoppers.
 We gawked at the fancy cars parked out front of Gucci, Louis Vuitton, and Prada before continuing on.
 We did not buy anything.

 Santa Monica was our last stop on our Los Angeles ZipCar cruise.
 Along with what felt like half of southern California, we made our way to the Santa Monica pier before turning around.
-It was just too crowded and touristy, something I didn’t remember thinking the last time I visited.
+It was just too crowded and touristy, something I didn’t remember thinking about the last time I visited.
 Perhaps because we were there during the week or in the off-season and not a weekend in the summer that made it more enjoyable then.
 Still, another one of those famous sites that is cool to see…once.

 Zipping Around LA